 He tells her this is his fight- that if his intel is good, he’ll call for backup- that it’s too dangerous a fight for her- or really anyone who isn’t Martian.

 John can’t just scan for his target; the separatists have developed a method of hiding from telepathy, something that is strictly illegal in their society.
-But his wife’s scan puts him on the trail.
-He finds an apartment the White Martian had been using, which gets him known associates, leading eventually to the discovery of the terrorist himself- unfortunately he ‘feels’ John at that moment, so he pursues him on foot for a fun little chase through the rain, before their confrontation.
+But his wife’s scan puts him on the trail, and he’ll have to track him the old fashioned way.
+He finds an apartment the White Martian had been using, which gets him known associates, leading eventually to the discovery of the terrorist himself- unfortunately he ‘feels’ John at that moment, and runs, so John pursues him on foot for a fun little chase through the rain, before their confrontation.

 John stops back at his office to say goodbye, to Shiera, to Earth, to this whole assignment.
 Shiera doesn’t want him to stay gone, and tries to justify their affair, largely to herself; deployed so far from home, she has an agreement with Katar.
 John says he doesn’t have that kind of relationship, nor is Mars as distant as her home world; he understands how all of this is different for her, but he’s betrayed the woman he loves.
 Shiera is smart, though; she tells him some part of him felt betrayed by his wife.
 If it wasn’t for her White Martian heritage, for her ties to the terrorist he’s been hunting- his eyes flash red and she doesn’t finish.

 On Mars a psychic disease quickly becomes a pandemic.
 The infection pattern first makes the Manhunters believe it’s a deliberate attack, until they isolate it down to psychic contact with John’s prisoner- but given the nearly constant contact of Martian telepathy, universal spread occurs quickly.
-Most horrifically, the disease burns out the Martian host- literally using the Martian’s powers to set fire to the body, utilizing the species long-standing fear of their vulnerability to fire as the catalyst.
+Most horrifically, the disease burns out the Martian host- literally using the Martian’s powers to set fire to the body, utilizing the species long-standing fear of their vulnerability to fire as the catalyst, taking over control of their shapeshifting to move their cells together to set them alight.

 John’s wife starts to smoke first, but their son is behind her only a moment.
 John holds them, and their daughter, and as they burst into flames, he screams out.

-The only Martian population untouched by the plague are the separatists living underground in hiding.
+The only Martian population untouched by the plague are the separatists living underground in hiding- the terrorist’s people.
 John tells the White Martian that suspended animation is the only plausible cure- that he knows they have the tech, and the separatist agrees to safeguard his people while John deals with the double-crossing scientist.

 John tracks down our mad scientist.
 I know in my previous write-up I suggested creating someone new, but I may have a more elegant solution, here: the mad scientist is Vandal Savage.
 At first he tried to partner with the White Martian separatist, thinking he could use them as his own army of supermen, but it quickly became obvious that the White Martians viewed the Greens as their inferiors- that if they ever came to Earth it would be as conquerors.
 So he decided to wipe the Martians off the board completely, aware that he had an easy scapegoat in the separatist, and very little likelihood of blowback.